Winter Solstice Gathering

 4312 Southeast Stark St. (map)

-Register here.
-Suggested donation $20 (sliding up or down).
-To register more than one person, enter total contribution in the bottom field; in the comment field, let us know how many will attend.
+To register more than one person, enter whatever your contribution is in the bottom field, and in the comment field, let us know how many will attend.

 Come, come, whoever you are.